Thomas Fel

 Thomas Fel, David Vigouroux, Rémi Cadène, Thomas Serre.

-WACVProceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision, 2022
+Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision, WACV 2022

 We propose two new measures to evaluate explanations borrowed from the field of algorithmic stability: mean generalizability MeGe and relative consistency ReCo.
 We conduct extensive experiments on different network architectures, common explainability methods, and several image datasets to demonstrate the benefits of the proposed metrics and show that popular fidelity measures are not sufficient to guarantee trustworthy explanations.
 Finally, we found that 1-Lipschitz networks produce explanations with higher MeGe and ReCo than common neural networks.